When organisations look to initiate a compliance programme, the ‘people’ factor is often overlooked.

 Using engaging training, tools and thought-provoking activities will give your staff a clear understanding of the key changes introduced by the GDPR and the requirements that will affect their day-to-day work.

-3 tips for successful GDPR staff training
+3 tips for successful GDPR staff awareness training

 - Identify key areas that your organisation needs to improve